 1. A Heart Overflowing with a Good Matter – “My heart is inditing a good matter:” (Ps.
 45:1a)

-A Christian blogger, like all Christians, must serve God will all his might (Eccl.
+A Christian blogger, like all Christians, must serve God with all his might (Eccl.
 9:10).
 With his heart filled and overflowing by the work of God’s Spirit (Eph.
 5:18), he writes about whatever good subject God burdens his heart.

 2. A Message about the King – “I speak of the things which I have made touching the king:” (Ps.
 45:1b)